↑Top / Menu / Search

 1944 Account Rendered

 1944.
 This is an Account Rendered for a Heating Boiler for Holcombe Rogus Church in the east of Devon.
 Note the Vicar’s complimentary comment!
-Dated the 30th December 1944 the outcome of the War by then would have been predictable.
+Dated the 30th December 1944, the outcome of the War by then would have been predictable.
+Alec Holladay is included as a Director at the top.

 A letter from Henry Holladay to his brother Alec